puppetlabs-toy-chest/puppet-quest-guide/quests/defined_resource_types.md

     puppet job run --nodes pasture-dev.puppet.vm

-When the Puppet run completes, try connecting to `pasture-dev.puppet.vm` as the user `bert`:
+When the Puppet run completes, connect to `pasture-dev.puppet.vm` as the user `bert`.

     ssh bert@pasture-dev.puppet.vm

-We're just connecting to check that the SSH key and account works, so go ahead and disconnect:
+We're just connecting to check that the SSH key and account works, so go ahead and disconnect.

     exit